dustinpfister/blog_posts/_posts/linux-chmod.md

 This makes it so the script can be run for the current user, but it also makes it executable for all users in the current group, and everyone for that matter.
 So then there is the question of how to go about setting the status of this back, and there is also the question of how to have more fine grain control over this.
 So with that said lets look at just a few more chmod examples.

-### 3.4 - Make the script NOT exacutabule any more with chmod -x
+### 3.4 - Make the script NOT executable any more with chmod -x

 So now say that I have an executable script, and I want to make it so it can [no longer be executed](https://superuser.com/questions/541143/how-to-set-a-file-as-not-executable).
 To set things back to the way they where I just need to use the chmod -x command.